PavanRangani/docs/docs/prd/chat/my-chats.md

 ## Filter

 - When any filter is applied, shows RESET icon to reset the filter to default state
 - `Filter` doesn't RESET when the user changes the family.
 It will be RESET on page refresh

 #### My Role

 - Multiselect dropdown of Role.
+Disable when My Task is set to OFF.
 - Available options: All, Responsible, Accoutable, Consulted, Informed
 - Default value is `All`.